h2oai/h2o-3/h2o-docs/src/product/tutorials/kmeans/kmeans.md

 ### Getting Started

-First download the tutorial's data set: <a href"seeds_dataset.txt" target="_blank">https://s3.amazonaws.com/h2o-public-test-data/smalldata/flow_examples/seeds_dataset.txt</a>.)
-(This data originally comes the publicly available data set, which can be found at <a href"http://archive.ics.uci.edu/ml/datasets/seeds" target="_blank">http://archive.ics.uci.edu/ml/datasets/seeds</a>, in the tutorial's link above we've removed random spacing that causes the dataset to look like 9 columns instead of 8.)
+First get the tutorial's data set from  <a href="https://s3.amazonaws.com/h2o-public-test-data/smalldata/flow_examples/seeds_dataset.txt" target="_blank">here</a> (In the next page Select File > Save to download the text file).
+(This data originally comes the publicly available data set, which can be found at <a href="http://archive.ics.uci.edu/ml/datasets/seeds" target="_blank">http://archive.ics.uci.edu/ml/datasets/seeds</a>, in the tutorial's link above we've removed random spacing that causes the data set to look like 9 columns instead of 8.)

 The data are composed of 210 observations, 7 attributes, and an a priori grouping assignment.
 All data are positively valued and continuous.